14 Great Hotel Restaurants and Bars in West Hollywood

 Croft Alley at The Standard, Hollywood

-Croft Alley (off of Melrose) has been a local fave for years, and the Sunset location at The Standard Hollywood offers guests 24/7 access to the go-to California dishes created by Chef Phuong Tran.
-His delicious take on local ingredients and clean local flavors are right at home in the laid-back California cool at The Standard.
-Although there is no official Brunch or Happy Hour program offered at this time, the extensive menu is available all day … and night.
+Croft Alley (off of Melrose) has been a local fave for years, and the Sunset location at The Standard Hollywood offers guests 24/7 access to the Chef Phuong Tran’s modern cuisine.
+His delicious take on clean, local flavors is right at home in the laid-back California cool of The Standard.
+Although there are no official brunch or happy hour programs, the extensive menu is available anytime.